• Menu

 Whitewood is distinct from white pine wood in that it has more knots and will usually be much lighter than pine.
 Whitewood being a hardwood is more compact and therefore lighter.

-In your local lumberyard, they may not have the two kinds all available for your comparison. in such a case the price difference may be of use to distinguish the type available.
+In your local lumberyard, they may not have the two kinds available for your comparison.
+In such a case the price difference may be of use to distinguish the type available.

 Whitewood is sold cheaper than pine referencing pines’ longer durability.